 Many people are required to appear in court if they are charged with a crime in California.
 However, in some situations, individuals can waive this right under Penal Code 977.
 PC 977 acts as a waiver of presence for misdemeanor cases.

 The Simmrin Law Group can help if you have questions about waiving your right to appear for a misdemeanor case.
-Just call (310) 997-4688 to find out if you can take advantage of PC 977.
+Find out if you can take advantage of PC 977.
+Our law firm can help you understand your options.

 A PC 977 Waiver in California